 #9 Get Out of Debt

-Debt serves as a drag on your finances and your life.
+Debt is a drag on your finances and your life.
 When you use it, you always pay more than if you had just used cash instead.
-Make a plan to get out of debt, work that plan to completion, and you’ll be shocked at how freeing it can be to live without debt payments dragging down your finances.
+Make a plan to get out of debt.
+Work that plan to completion, and you’ll be shocked at how freeing it can be when you set up your finances to live without debt payments dragging you down.

 #10 Learn Positivity